l0k0ms/log-workshop/workshop/exercise_2/README.md

 ### TCP logs

-1. Clone the Text log pipeline and renaming it into the TCP log.
+1. Clone the Text log pipeline and renaming it into TCP log pipeline.

-2. Change the pipeline filter value to `service:tcp_log` to apply this Pipeline only to TCP logs
+2. Change the pipeline filter value to `service:tcp_log` to apply this pipeline only to TCP logs.

 ### Main processing pipeline
 The current pipelines should look like this: